google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 ## Productionizing

-In our demo we duplicated a DOM structure multiple times to have copies of the content to blur at different strengths.
+In our demo, we duplicated a DOM structure multiple times to have copies of the content to blur at different strengths.
 You might be wondering how this would work in a production environment as that might have some unintended side-effects with the author's CSS styles or even their JavaScript.
 You are right.
 Enter